Kate Betts: After Bazaar

 In 2004, she returned to the editorial ranks when Time hired her as the editor of its Style & Design section.
 It was a special supplement focusing on fashion and related stories published six times a year with the U.S., Europe, and Asian editions of the magazine.
 "She brings the savviest sense in terms of the role that fashion plays in our lives -- and the business of fashion", said editor Jim Kelly.
 Betts again said she planned for the supplement to cover fashion within a broader social context as she had tried to do at Vogue and Harper's Bazaar.
-The supplement was discontinued in late 2009 when the luxury goods market declined in the worsening economy.
+The supplement was discontinued in late 2009 when the luxury goods market declined due to the 2008 financial crisis.
 Time has retained Betts as a contributing editor, and hopes it could bring the supplement back when the economy recovers.